 The cryosphere is different, requiring different yet complementary climate solutions to those of the globe as a whole.
-ICCI will therefore seek to:
+ICCI therefore seeks to:

-- help obtain funding for integrated projects across regions and disciplines, bringing together a range of organizations and individuals (for example Arctic, Himalayan and Antarctic black carbon experts) not normally in contact.
+- Help obtain funding for integrated projects across regions and disciplines, bringing together a range of organizations and individuals (for example Arctic, Himalayan and Antarctic black carbon experts) for cryosphere research and action.

-A focus on CO2 and successful Copenhagen and post-Copenhagen negotiations will remain the basis for any long-term efforts to preserve as much of the cryosphere as possible, and ICCI will serve as a strong advocate for CO2 efforts through highlighting the implications of CO2-driven cryosphere climate change for the globe.
-However, where other solutions seem indicated by the science, and for the near-term climate benefit required to address climate change in the cryosphere, ICCI will also work to bring these to light.
+A focus on CO2 and other greenhouse gas (GHG) reductions will remain the basis for any long-term efforts to preserve as much of the cryosphere as possible.
+ICCI has served as a strong advocate for these efforts since its founding in the immediate wake of COP-15 (2009) in Copenhagen, through highlighting the implications of CO2-driven cryosphere climate change for the globe.
+However, where other solutions such as regional black carbon reductions are supported by the science, ICCI also works to bring these to light, including through demonstration projects.